 Energized Posted August 22, 2013 at 11:30 PM Report Share Posted August 22, 2013 at 11:30 PM The dealers are mad they even have to carry them.
 I will happily take advantage of the money Ford has spent to invest in the future.Dealers are not mad about carrying Energi vehicles.
 Dealers have to apply and be approved by Ford before they are a certified EV dealer.
 Only a minority of dealers are EV certified and allowed to sell Energi models. mmmhmmmm 1 Quote Link to comment Share on other sites More sharing options...

 murphy Posted August 22, 2013 at 11:36 PM Report Share Posted August 22, 2013 at 11:36 PM Dealers are not mad about carrying Energi vehicles.
 Dealers have to apply and be approved by Ford before they are a certified EV dealer.
 Only a minority of dealers are EV certified and allowed to sell Energi models.It's a lot more than an application.
 Two salesmen and two technicians have to be trained to sell and service the car and two charging stations have to be installed at the dealership.
-My old dealer put off getting certified and lost the sale on my car. mmmhmmmm and Andre07 2 Quote Link to comment Share on other sites More sharing options...
+My old dealer put off getting certified and lost the sale on my car.
+Andre07 and mmmhmmmm 2 Quote Link to comment Share on other sites More sharing options...

 Energized Posted August 22, 2013 at 11:48 PM Report Share Posted August 22, 2013 at 11:48 PM It's a lot more than an application.
 Two salesmen and two technicians have to be trained to sell and service the car and two charging stations have to be installed at the dealership.
 My old dealer put off getting certified and lost the sale on my car.
 Yes, that's a requirement of the application and approval process: To become certified to sell Ford’s plug-in hybrid vehicle, Ford dealers first had to satisfy a list of requirements, including: • One of the two required charging stations at the dealership must be in the customer area and the other must be in the service area • At least one Focus Electric and C-MAX Energi must be available at all times for demonstrations and events • Of the sales consultant, sales manager, service advisor and service manager jobs at each location, 80 percent must meet specific electric vehicle training certification requirements that cover topics including advanced knowledge of electrification • Each showroom will have point-of-purchase display materials including digital assets and window signage • Participation in a Ford Go Green Dealer Onsite Facility Assessment to identify energy- and cost-saving opportunities with a goal of facilitating energy efficiency, lower operating expenses and carbon footprint reduction mmmhmmmm 1 Quote Link to comment Share on other sites More sharing options...